rgerardi/vim-go-ide/README.md

 ### For Vim8 - Autocompletion - Completor

-Just clone the Completor plugin:
+Clone the Completor plugin:
 ```
 git clone https://github.com/maralla/completor.vim.git ~/.vim/bundle/completor/
 ```

-Completor should just work for Go completion based on gocode.
+Completor should just work for Go completion based on `gocode`.
 For other languages, please check their Github for further instructions.

 ### For Vim 7 - Neocomplete
-Neocomplete requires Vim compiled with the Lua option so if you may need to reinstal Vim to enable it.
+Neocomplete requires Vim compiled with the Lua option so you may need to reinstal Vim to enable it.
 If you are running Ubuntu and installed Vim according to the procedure above you're good to go.
 For other versions of Vim, please check their Github for details.

 Clone the plugin:
 ```